 Speedboat driver cleared of manslaughter after buoy crash killed teenage girl

-Emily Lewis, 15, suffered ‘unsurvivable’ injuries after the speedboat collided with a buoy on Southampton Water in 2020.
+Emily Lewis suffered ‘unsurvivable’ injuries after the speedboat collided with a buoy

 A speedboat pilot has been found not guilty of manslaughter after a crash with a buoy killed a teenage passenger.

-Emily Lewis, 15, suffered fatal injuries after the rigid inflatable boat (Rib) collided with the 4.5m high buoy at 36.6 knots in Southampton Water on August 22 2020, with a number of other passengers being seriously injured.
+Emily Lewis, 15, suffered fatal injuries after the rigid inflatable boat (Rib) collided with the 4.5m high buoy at 36.6 knots in Southampton Water in August 2020, with a number of other passengers being seriously injured.

 Michael Lawrence, 55, who was driving the boat, was found not guilty of manslaughter by gross negligence, but guilty of failing to maintain a proper lookout and failing to proceed at a safe speed, by the jury.